SystemsApproach/ops/intro.rst

   Narrowly defined, an orchestrator is responsible for spinning up virtual machines (or containers) and logically interconnecting them (with virtual networks).
-More broadly, orchestration encompasses all the management-related functions described in this book, which is to say, the terms “orchestrating” and “operationalizing” can be used as synonyms.
+More broadly, orchestration encompasses aspects of all the management-related functions described in this book.

-  If you are trying to map cloud terminology onto Telco terminology, an orchestrator is often equated with a cloudified OSS/BSS mechanism, where the term *Service Orchestrator* is now being used for a mechanism that assembles a collection of *Virtual Network Functions (VNFs)* into an end-to-end-service chain.
+  If you are trying to map cloud terminology onto Telco terminology, an orchestrator is often equated with a cloudified version of the OSS/BSS mechanism.
+This top-most layer is sometimes called a *Service Orchestrator* since it is responsible for assembling a collection of *Virtual Network Functions (VNFs)* into an end-to-end-service chain.

   * **Playbook/Workflow:** A program or script that implements a multi-step orchestration process.
 (The term workflow is also used